RX-M/classfiles/data-science/cdsp/README.md

 The Fine Tuning Module training step requires a t3.xlarge (4 CPU/16GB RAM) to complete, and will run out of memory on systems with less than 12GB of RAM.
+The installation consumes almost 14GB of disk so 20GB of disk space is probably a reasonable minimum.

 ## Lab system setup